mrafayaleem/mrafayaleem.github.io/_posts/2016-03-31-apache-kafka-producer-benchmarks.md

 Pure Python | 49999231 | 9844.45746764 | 0.938840624584 | 39.2650510365 | 2359.0 | 28 | 57 | 452 | 1108

 You can find everything related to these benchmarks [here](https://github.com/mrafayaleem/kafka-jython/tree/master/benchmarks).
-I would love to hear some feedback on this post while I am working on publishing results for consumer benchmarks in my upcoming post.
+I would love to hear some feedback on this while I am working on publishing results for consumer benchmarks in my upcoming post.

 ---